-During the three months ended June 30, 2018, the following are the changes in the subsidiaries and associates:
+During the six months ended September 30, 2018, the following are the changes in the subsidiaries:

-- Lodestone Management Consultants Inc has been liquidated effective May 17, 2018 On May 22, 2018, Infosys acquired 100% voting rights in WongDoody Holding Company Inc., along with its two subsidiaries, WDW Communications, Inc and WongDoody, Inc
+- On August 6, 2018, Infosys Luxembourg SARL was incorporated as a wholly-owned subsidiary of Infosys Limited - Lodestone Management Consultants Inc. has been liquidated effective May 17, 2018 - On May 22, 2018, Infosys acquired 100% voting rights in WongDoody Holding Company Inc., along with its two subsidiaries, WDW Communications, Inc and WongDoody, Inc. (Refer note 2.9) - Infosys Consulting Ltda became the majority owned and controlled subsidiary of Infosys Limited